ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

 2. Clean up your code and ensure it’s readable.

     * Client-side fixes are sorted by protocol version, newest at the top.
-3. Set `updating_minecraft = false`.
-4. Open a pull request and wait for review.
+3. Open a pull request and wait for review.

 ---